dailymotion/dailymotion-sdk-php/README.md

 }
 ```

 Don't hesitate to extend the functionalities of the SDK and send us [pull requests](https://github.com/dailymotion/dailymotion-sdk-php/pulls) once you're done!
-And again, if you think that something's wrong, don't hesitate [report any issue](https://github.com/dailymotion/dailymotion-sdk-php/issues).
+And again, if you think that something's wrong, don't hesitate to [report any issue](https://github.com/dailymotion/dailymotion-sdk-php/issues).